Biddy Martin

-Carolyn Arthur "Biddy" Martin (born 1951) is an American academic, author, and a former president of Amherst College, in Amherst, Massachusetts.
+Carolyn Arthur "Biddy" Martin (born 1951) is an American academic, author, and the 19th president of Amherst College in Amherst, Massachusetts.

-Before becoming president at Amherst, she was Chancellor of the University of Wisconsin–Madison, where she assumed office on September 1, 2008, succeeding John D. Wiley.
-She was the ninth graduate of UW–Madison to serve as its chancellor, and the first alumna to hold that position.
+Before becoming president at Amherst, she was the eighth chancellor of the University of Wisconsin–Madison, where she assumed office on September 1, 2008, succeeding John D. Wiley.
+She was the seventh graduate of UW–Madison to serve as its chancellor, and the first alumna to hold that position.
 She was the university's second female chancellor, after Donna Shalala, and also the university's first openly lesbian chancellor.